edgelesssys/constellation/terraform-provider-constellation/docs/data-sources/image.md

 <a id="nestedatt--image"></a>
 ### Nested Schema for `image`

+Optional:

+- `marketplace_image` (Boolean) Whether a marketplace image should be used.

 Read-Only:

 - `reference` (String) CSP-specific unique reference to the image.
 The format differs per CSP.